Skip to main content

 PowerToFly lists regular jobs as well as flexible and remote positions.
 The platform has been around since 2014, and its leaders are all women.

-To apply for the jobs, click the Apply On Company Website button and fill out your application on the provider's website.
+To apply for the jobs, you can click on the Apply On Company Website button and fill out your application on the provider's website.

 20. Outsourcely

 Like many other job boards, Outsourcely allows some of the information to be viewed by visitors.
-But you must create an account for a more detailed look at this place.
+But to have a more detailed look at this place, you will need to create an account.

 Jobs contain descriptions and the level of skills required from the freelancer.
 The job board is free to use if you are searching for a job.